 Example.
-John and Jim owned, as joint tenants, business property that they purchased for \$30,000.
+John and Jim owned, as joint tenants with right of survivorship, business property that they purchased for \$30,000.
 John furnished two-thirds of the purchase price and Jim furnished one-third.
 Depreciation deductions allowed before John's death were \$12,000.
+Under local law, each had a half interest in the income from the property.
 At the date of John's death, the property had an FMV of \$60,000, two-thirds of which is includable in John's estate.
-Under local law, John and Jim as joint tenants each had a half interest in the income from the property.
 Jim figures his basis in the property at the date of John's death as follows: